vanhuyz/CycleGAN-TensorFlow/README.md

 ### Notes
-If you observe that background colors of input and generated images are high contrast (e.g. black becomes white), you should restart your training!
+* If you observe that background colors of input and generated images are high contrast (e.g. black becomes white), you should restart your training!
+* Train several times to get the best models.

 ## Export model
-You can export model from a checkpoint to a standalone GraphDef file as follow:
+You can export from a checkpoint to a standalone GraphDef file as follow:

 ```bash
 $ python export_graph.py --checkpoint_dir checkpoints/${datetime}} \